 Fourteen years ago, a small, determined group of females worked tirelessly to recreate a women's rugby club at Indiana University.
-Redstorm Rugby, they called themselves.
-They built their team around the principles of fun, friendship and tackling hard.
+They called themselves, Redstorm Rugby.
+They built their team around the principles of fun, friendship, and tackling hard.
 The girls learned the game from reading manuals given to them by the IU men's team and any other rugby literature they could get their hands on.
 The small squad began playing against other college teams during that fall of 1996.

 In 2000, the girls asked the faculty sponsor of the men's club, who had been in charge of that program since the mid-1980s, to be the women's club advisor as well.
 He brought the girls more focus at select practices and better guidance during the games he attended.
 Still, the team was competing at the most nominal level of college play.

 Nevertheless, the team stayed strong.
 Every season more girls joined the team and the level of play began to increase.
 Many girls who had played in high school came to the club along with other stellar athletes who wanted to try something new and fun.